What is lymphomatoid granulomatosis?

 - F Muller, S Lewis-Jones, S Morley et al. Lymphomatoid granulomatosis complicating other haematological malignancies.
 British Journal of Dermatology 2007 157, pp388– 431.

 - A Johnston, L Coyle, D Nevell.
 Prolonged remission of refractory lymphomatoid granulomatosis after autologous hemopoietic stem cell transplantation with post-transplantation maintenance interferon.
-Leukemia & Lymphoma, February 2006; 47(2): 323 – 328.
+Leukemia and Lymphoma, February 2006; 47(2): 323 – 328.

 - M Fatourechi, R el-Azhary, L Gibson.
 Rituximab: Applications in dermatology.
 International Journal of Dermatology2006,45, 1143–1155.